FCS vs Futures — Compatibility & Performance Guide

 Fin systems are not interchangeable

-• FCS fins only fit FCS-style plugs or boxes.
+• FCS fins only fit FCS-style plugs.

 • Futures fins only fit Futures boxes.